Spend your summer with us.

 - Current students living in a building that will be used for summer housing that wish to stay for the summer must fill out a Summer Housing Application.
 Every attempt will be made to keep residents in their current spaces, or within that same building if possible.

-- Students who apply for Session One initially and then decide to extend their stays will be required to move to a different building for Session Two.
+- Students who apply for Session One initially and then decide to extend their stays will be required to move to a different building/room for Session Two.

 - Summer residents should expect maintenance and deep cleaning to be performed in their rooms during the course of the summer.